rajeshmn47/rajeshmn47/README.md

 I'm a dedicated web developer and hard worker.
 I am from Bangalore.

-I have strong Proficiency of Responsive Web Design, Functionality,Great Architecture i.e,Database schema, Web security, Owasp, Authentication, REST API, Database, Git GitHub, Deploy, Elastic search ,Google Search, etc, and I try to write clean and scalable code.
+I have strong Proficiency of Responsive Web Design, Functionality,Designing Database schema, Web security, Owasp, Authentication, REST API, Postgresql,Mysql,Mongodb,Firebase,Python,integrating AI llms, Git GitHub, deploying on servers on AWS,Render,azure,hostinger, Elastic search ,Docker, etc, and I try to write clean and scalable code.
 I have been attached in programming for over five and a half years.

 and I am open-minded.
 I try to learn new things quickly, and I always try to keep myself updated, I want to become the best programmer and dedicate all my skills and talents to developing high-quality and unique websites.